jackmcc08/CV/README.md

 #### Analysis and Problem Solving

 Able to quickly review and analyse material including contracts, market data, and reports to understand what is going on and produce plans and suggestions on the way to progress.
-In my time at Makers I have used this skill to develop a good debugging methodology, utlising the debugging loop (get visibility, tighten the loop, fix the one issue, repeat), which has helped me solve key problems in our group projects.
+In my time at Makers I have used this skill to develop a good debugging methodology, utilising the debugging loop (get visibility, tighten the loop, fix the one issue, repeat), which has helped me solve key problems in our group projects.
 Key Achievements:
 - Debugged a production bug in our hosted API for our final group project, allowing us to fully implement JWT authentication tokens.
 - Produced market intelligence and strategy reports on the Drilling Rigs market for C-level executives.